b0kch01/MachineLearning/Neural Networks/README.md

 You can visit tensorflows wesite here: <a href="https://www.tensorflow.org/install/pip">Tensorflow</a>
 For MacOS, it is **important** to setup a seperate enviroment for python to run on with pyenv or conda.

-Python version 3.6 or 3.5 is recommended for full compatibility with the packages.
+Python version 3.7 (windows), 3.6 or 3.5 is recommended for full compatibility with the packages.
 After that, installation is as easy as

 ```
 python -m pip install tensorflow
 ```

-and
+or in general:

 ```
-python -m pip install scikit-learn
+python -m pip install <package name>
 ```

 any other packages needed can be installed in the same way!